10 Tips to Make the Most of Your Gap Year in New Zealand

 9. Use your gap year to boost your career

 What?
 You thought a gap year was killing any career prospects?!
 Think again.
 Taking a gap year is all about getting some “life experience” and with that a whole new bunch of skills to add to your CV or resume.
-In fact, we wrote a whole articles on How to Use a Gap Year as Valuable Experience on Your CV / Resume.
+In fact, we wrote a whole article on How to Use a Gap Year as Valuable Experience on Your CV / Resume.

 10. Use BackpackerGuide.NZ